Getaway Car (Taylor Swift song): Writing and composition

 "Getaway Car" was written and produced by Taylor Swift and Jack Antonoff.
 It was recorded by Swift for her sixth studio album, Reputation (2017).
 The song was engineered by Laura Sisk at Rough Customer Studio (Brooklyn Heights).
 It was mixed by Serban Ghenea at Mixstar Studios (Virginia Beach, Virginia) and mastered by Randy Merrill at Sterling Sound Studios (New York).
 "Getaway Car" is a synth-pop song that critics—including Rob Sheffield of Rolling Stone—felt reminiscent of the production of Swift's 2014 studio album 1989.
 Pitchforks Jamieson Cox said that the song specifically resembles "Out of the Woods", a song on 1989 that was also produced by Swift and Antonoff.
 The song features pulsing synthesizers, programmed drums, and manipulated vocals.
 The beginning of the song uses a vocoder for Swift's vocals.
 The song's lyrics are about Swift's efforts to run away from a relationship to be with someone else, only to realize that this new relationship will also end.

 "Getaway Car" references the criminal couple Bonnie and Clyde in its lyrics.

 In the first verse, she admits: "The ties were black, the lies were white / In shades of gray in candlelight / I wanted to leave him, I needed a reason."
+The line in the bridge, "X marks the spot where we fell apart" is also a line in Hilary Duff's 2015 song Breathe In.
+Breathe Out on the album by the same name; in a now deleted Tumblr post from June 25, 2015, Swift said this song was her favorite from Duff's album.
+Coincidentally the words "getaway car" also appear on another song from the same Hilary Duff album, Outlaw, a Deluxe Edition-only track.
 The production builds up for the refrain, in which Swift reflects on her treachery: "Should've known I'd be the first to leave / Think about the place where you first met me / Nothing good starts in a getaway car."
 The lyrics, "He was running after us / I was screaming 'Go, go, go!' / But with three of us, honey, it's a sideshow," implies a love triangle that stems from Swift's affairs.
 Swift recalls that the couple were "jet-set, Bonnie and Clyde," until she abandons him for a new man, referencing the criminal couple Bonnie and Clyde.
 She ponders on how she had left her lover abruptly: "I'm in a getaway car / I left you in a motel bar / Put the money in the bag and I stole the keys / That was the last time you ever saw me."
 Uppy Chatterjee from the Australian magazine The Music also pointed out the song's references to rock band Bon Jovi's song "You Give Love a Bad Name" (1986).
 NMEs Hannah Mylrea also noticed references to writer Charles Dickens and the epic war film The Great Escape (1963).